What are OKLCH colors?

 Maximum Chroma

-OKLCH can also define more colors than any real screen can show.
+oklch can also define more colors than any real screen can show.
 It can specify values that don't fit inside any actual gamut like sRGB or Display-P3.

 Let's take this color as an example color: oklch(0.7 0.4 40).
 It has a very high chroma value and it could mathematically exist but in practice it lies outside of any real display's gamut.
-When this color is used, it will get clipped or mapped to the nearest representable color inside the gamut.

 @layer base {